kushalsingh-hms/usme_chatbot/README.md

 ## Note

 This assessment is not a diagnosis.
-If you're experiencing symptoms of depression, please consult with a healthcare professional.
+If you're experiencing symptoms of depression, please consult with a healthcare professional. # usme_chatbot